 - THE BIRC STAFF WILL REACH OUT TO THEIR USERS VIA EMAIL WITH ANNOUNCEMENTS ABOUT USEFUL ONLINE SEMINARS ON MICROSCOPY.

 - PLEASE FOLLOW US ON TWITTER – @BircRocku – WHERE WE WILL RETWEET INTERESTING MICROSCOPY PAPERS, TUTORIALS AND SEMINARS.

 - BIRC USERS AND ALL KEEN MICROSCOPISTS ARE ALSO ENCOURAGED TO SIGN UP AS MEMBERS OF BIO-IMAGING NORTH AMERICA (BINA), WHERE THEY WILL FIND LINKS TO ADDITIONAL REMOTE LEARNING OFFERINGS FROM ALL AROUND THE WORLD!

-We are excited to announce that several new microscope systems, as well as upgrades to existing systems, will be introduced to the BIRC over the next few weeks.
+We are excited to announce that several new microscope systems, as well as upgrades to existing systems, have been introduced to the BIRC over the past few months.
 These include:

-4) Our trusty Zeiss 880 confocal microscope is being upgraded with the Airyscan Fast detector, providing greatly increased sensitivity as well as improved resolution:
+5) Our trusty Zeiss 880 confocal microscope has been upgraded with the Airyscan Fast detector, providing greatly increased sensitivity as well as improved resolution: